laurencetaylor/favourite-language/README.md

 - I feel there are opportunities to refactor src/favouriteLanguage.js.
 Not 100% on the use of constants here nor how verbose the calculateMostFrequentLanguages method is.
 - I noticed a missed edge case in the tests.
 Where the majority of a user's repositories are empty but a minority aren't (e.g. 3 empty repos, 1 with JavaScript -> my code would return null).
 It would be nice to fix this, but I ran out of time this weekend
+- I tried getting a more accurate picture of the user's favourite language with commit count/ number of bytes of each language.
+Quickly hit the API rate limit in this way though, so would require authentication
 - Not 100% sure if looping tests is good practice.
 I went with it as the alternative was much, much longer!
 - Could use some kind of framework here (React) instead of the current very simple frontend.